damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 <!-- more -->

 We're humbled by our community continuing to actively create and comment in numerous issues, as well as directly contributing source code.
-GitLab CE now has over 47,000 commits, more than doubling the [20,000 count back in 8.1](/2015/10/22/gitlab-8-1-released/).
+[In 9.0, there were over 130 merge requests from the community.](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests?label_name%5B%5D=Community+Contribution&milestone_title=9.0&scope=all&state=merged) GitLab CE now has over 47,000 commits, more than doubling the [20,000 count back in 8.1](/2015/10/22/gitlab-8-1-released/).

 We've also grown quickly during this time.
 We had just under 25 team members in 7 countries when we shipped 8.0.
 Today, we have [over 150 folks spread across 37 countries](/team/).
 That has helped us now to ship self-hosted GitLab in three versions, [Community Edition (CE), Enterprise Edition Starter (EES), and Enterprise Edition Premium (EEP)](/products/).